DiverXer0/box-mgt/replit.md

 This is a comprehensive Box Management System - a web application for organizing and tracking physical storage boxes and their contents.
 The system enables users to catalog boxes, manage items within them, upload receipts, generate QR codes for easy access, and perform advanced search and export operations.
 The application is built as a full-stack solution with a React frontend and Express.js backend, designed to help users efficiently organize and track their physical storage.

-## Current Status (August 11, 2025)
+## Current Status (August 14, 2025)
-✅ **PRODUCTION READY & DOCKER TESTED** - All features implemented and Container Station deployment verified:
+✅ **PRODUCTION READY & DEPLOYED** - All features fully working and Container Station deployment successful:
 - Full-stack application with React frontend and Express backend running on port 5000
 - **SQLite database persistence** - Data survives container restarts for NAS deployment
 - **Docker build tested** - Multi-stage build creates 22.1KB backend + optimized frontend